SparrOSDeveloperTeam/halo/README.md

-# Halo Portable Edition creator
+# Halo Portable Edition Maker

 Create a portable version of Halo that can fit on a flash drive.